ObeliskCode/Eon-AI/scripts/INF/notes/INFMATH.md

 hypothesis: then the point is to say eventually that then this system takes the integer before a dot in the real number for ex.
-1.22405215 would then be between 1 and 2 so 1.22 could mean x = 22 for a function bounded from [1,2] exactly!
+1.22405215 would then be between 1 and 2 so 1.22 could mean x = 22 for a function bounded from [1,2] exactly! this concludes with the suggestion 1.22.44 could mean that from [1,2] that we plot (f1(22.44),f2(22.44)) suggesting a three dot real number system.